 - How to combine Maya with various CAD/BIM tools to create an efficient design pipeline.

 - How to use Maya MEL script to create customized tools and interface.

 The book includes case studies from Zaha Hadid Architects, Greg Lynn Form, Gage Clemenceau Architects, TYA Design, as well as step by step exercises, demonstration projects and crucially a fantastic online resource which includes video tutorials, scripts, and Maya source files.

-Ming Tang Registered Architect, AIA, LEED AP, is an Associate Professor at School of Architecture and Interior Design, University of Cincinnati.
-He is also an licensed Architect, the founding partner of Tang & Yang Architects, which has won numerous design awards in China, Spain, Mexico, U.K. and United States, including, the first prize of d3 Natural System, the first place of Cities with Soul, the first place of IAAC self-sufficient housing contest, the first place of Chichen Itza lodge museum design.
+Ming Tang Registered Architect, AIA, LEED AP, is an Associate Professor at the School of Architecture and Interior Design, University of Cincinnati.
+He is also a licensed Architect, the founding partner of Tang & Yang Architects, which has won numerous design awards in China, Spain, Mexico, U.K. and United States, including, the first prize of d3 Natural System, the first place of Cities with Soul, the first place of IAAC self-sufficient housing contest, the first place of Chichen Itza lodge museum design.

 |Order the book through Routledge||Download Autodesk Maya|

 The book is foreword by Fulvio Wirz, the lead Architect at Zaha Hadid Architects (ZHA).
-He has worked on a number of award winning projects both as an architect and designer including the Eli and Edythe Broad Art Museum, Michigan and the KAPSARC in Saudi Arabia.
+He has worked on a number of award-winning projects both as an architect and designer including the Eli and Edythe Broad Art Museum, Michigan, and the KAPSARC in Saudi Arabia.
 He has also been the project designer on Aura and the Zephyr Sofa which have been featured in exhibitions such as “Zaha Hadid and Suprematism” in Zurich and “Andrea Palladio and Contemporary Architects” in Venice.